Coronavirus digest: J&J vaccine prevents COVID – US regulator | DW | 24.02.2021

 The Federal Institute for Drugs and Medical Devices, Germany's pharmaceutical regulator, approved the antigen tests, made by Healgen Scientific, Xiamen Boson Biotech and Hangzhou Laihe Biotech for use by people who are not medical professionals.
 Spahn told broadcaster ZDF earlier that further home test kits would be approved next week.

-Germany has seen over 2.4 million cases and nearly 69,000 deaths since the start of the pandemic.
+Germany has seen more than 2.4 million cases and nearly 69,000 deaths since the start of the pandemic.
 The infection rate stood at 59.3 cases per 100,000 people over the past seven days, compared with 57 a week earlier.

 The infection rate fell steadily in the first weeks of the year but has stagnated in recent days.
 Chancellor Angela Merkel told lawmakers that making rapid tests more available and boosting testing capacity could make a return to normality more viable, sources present at the meeting told Reuters.